geoffswc/UCSF-DSOS-Python-SQL-Workshops/README.md

 For data, we used a collection of opiod documents from the washington post, hosted in the Industry Documents Library.
 * https://ucsf.app.box.com/v/IDL-DataSets/file/780928732201

+## Predicting Covid Test Outcome with Scikit-Learn

+In this workshop, we introduced machine learning through a series of examples focused on predicting a covid test outcome based on symptoms.

+For workbooks and tutorial links, please see the github repo "Covid Test Predictions": https://github.com/geoffswc/Covid-Test-Predictions

 ## Document Classification With Scikit Learn